 Even just one clerkship can give you a head start in your legal job hunting.

 Clerkships are necessary for graduate job offers

-Receiving a graduate offer from a Clerkship Firm without a clerkship can occur, but this usually only happens in exceptional circumstances.
+Receiving a graduate offer from a Clerkship Firm without a clerkship can occur, but usually only in exceptional circumstances.
 For example, you might have some sort of connection to the law firm.